Asking about genitalia ‘debases’ discussion on trans rights – Rayner

 “I think we should be protecting women’s spaces – of course we should – and we should be supporting people who are going through transition.”

-Sir Keir said too many people were intolerant of others when discussing the issue, when he was asked on Monday.
+Sir Keir said too many people are intolerant of others when discussing the issue, when he was asked on Monday.

 Asked if a woman can have a penis, Sir Keir said: “I’m not… I don’t think we can conduct this debate with… I don’t think that discussing this issue in this way helps anyone in the long run.